TatianaPituscan/library/README.md

 # library
-a web application capable of manages books
+a web application capable of manage library